-Why Truck Accidents Are More Serious Than Other Accidents
+Why Truck Accidents Are More Serious than Other Accidents

 Large truck accidents are more serious than other accidents because:

-- Truck drivers have a lower amount of visibility compared to other drivers
+- Truck drivers have a lower amount of visibility compared to other drivers.

-Although truck drivers get held to much higher standards on the roads and their employers are supposed to uphold specific scheduling rules, not everyone is compliant.
 Drivers often face stringent deadlines that may encourage them to avoid rest periods and get onto the road while tired.
 This can lead to unsafe conditions that increase the risk of accidents.

 Get the strong arm